miguelpduarte/dotfiles/README.md

 - i3lock
 - vim
 - gnome-terminal (works for me and I see no need to switch - Used terminator before but i3 gives me tiling anyway so it's ok like this)
+- powerline (for status line in shell and in vim)

 ## Plan to use/customize:
 - Dunst